johnson-robert3/Lake-Eutrophish-GHG/README.md

 ### Next Steps / To Do

-- [x] Correct DOC values for blanks within each run
 - [x] Update the total GHG model dataset for LME models with updated temp-profile, metabolism, and DOC data
 - [ ] How should we treat erroneous metabolism estimates (GPP<0, R>0)?